COVID-19: Find information on how we’re keeping you safe here.

 Aortic stenosis can lead to symptoms:

-- sudden death -rare, but it can be the 1st presentation.
+- sudden death – rare, but it can be the first presentation.

 Once symptoms start, it is important to get assessed for treatment as soon as possible.

 Severe aortic stenosis will require very close observation, and if symptoms occur, treatment will be needed urgently.